GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex13_gene_annotation_part2.md

 This is not necessarily easy to read by eye, especially as the number of entries and categories grow.
 However, consider the case for the 'previous affiliation' entry in the above.
 Since tutors in the list can have 0, 1, or multiple previous affiliations this data would be difficult to capture in a standardised table format.

 In the case of our annotation data, NCBI's *xml* schema is a good way to store information surrounding the query/target alignment itself, and also additional metadata for the target sequence.
-This information is used by **MEGAN** in the next exercise.
+This information is used by `MEGAN` in the next exercise.

 ---

 ### Looking at gene networks in *MEGAN*

-**MEGAN** is a really powerful GUI-based tool for exploring and contextualising gene annotations.
-The current version is **MEGAN6** but we are going to work with **MEGAN5** in this exercise.
-This is because **MEGAN** provides a free and licensed version, and in **MEGAN6** one of the key features we will use today was migrated into the licensed version.
-If you are considering using **MEGAN** for your own analysis, we do recommend obtaining the latest version.
+`MEGAN` is a really powerful GUI-based tool for exploring and contextualising gene annotations.
+The current version is **version 6** but we are going to work with **version 5** in this exercise.
+This is because `MEGAN` provides a free and licensed version, and in **version 6** one of the key features we will use today was migrated into the licensed version.
+If you are considering using `MEGAN` for your own analysis, we do recommend obtaining the latest version.

-##### Executing *MEGAN5* from the command line
+##### Executing *MEGAN* from the command line

 <TO DO>

 ##### Loading your gene and annotation files

-Once **MEGAN** has loaded, we are going to use the 'File' -> 'Import From BLAST...' option.
+Once `MEGAN` has loaded, we are going to use the 'File' -> 'Import From BLAST...' option.

 ![](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/figures/ex13_import_menu.PNG)

 Use the file browser icon to select your *xml* file for the first entry, and *fastA* protein sequences for the second.
-If you have a consistent naming scheme, **MEGAN** might be able to auto-detect the correct *fastA* file, but make sure you check that it is correct.
+If you have a consistent naming scheme, `MEGAN` might be able to auto-detect the correct *fastA* file, but make sure you check that it is correct.

 ![](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/figures/ex13_browser.PNG)

 ##### Parsing hits to KEGG ontology

 Navigate to the 'KEGG' tab and turn on the 'Analyse KEGG content' feature.
 Make sure you also enable 'Use Built-In RefSeq Map'.
-Also click the 'Load GI Mapping File', and select the file *gi2kegg-Feb2015X.bin* located in the same location as the **MEGAN** executable.
+Also click the 'Load GI Mapping File', and select the file `gi2kegg-Feb2015X.bin` located in the same location as the `MEGAN` executable.

 ![](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/figures/ex13_parse_kegg.PNG)